cybozu-go/cattage/docs/design.md

 ### Adding a tenant

 An administrator only need to create one custom resource to add a tenant to a Kubernetes cluster.
-No more manual operations to add Namespaces and Applications.
+No more manual operations to add Applications AppProjects and Namespaces.

 Tenant users can create sub-namespaces within their tenant.